HOW TO REFINANCE YOUR CAR LOAN

 If you’re at the end of a PCP agreement, you might want to pay the balloon payment to keep the car.
 However, this is usually a few thousand pounds and may be challenging to pay off in one go.
 If you take out a refinancing loan, you can split the cost over a new agreement term for affordable monthly repayments.
 However, due to an extended financial period, this may result in paying more overall.

-Can you Refinance a Car at the End of a PCP Balloon Finance Agreement?
+Can you Refinance a PCP Balloon Payment?

+How long after getting a car loan can you refinance?
 You might think you must wait until the end of your contract term to refinance.
 However, that’s not true!
 You can take out a new policy and settle what you owe for the current arrangement.

 You can find a deal with lower monthly repayments (as it’s over a longer term than what’s left on your initial car finance deal).